tt6746690/cv_project/README.md

 ## Questions

 + is R,G,B in exposure space or log of that ...
-+ psnr comparison
+    + not sure
-    + numbers are different (even for bilinear)
-    + the results are often times conflicting, i.e. 2016 Klatz is a lot worse than 2014 flexISP in `demosaicnet` but the reverse is true in Klatz's paper
++ (psnr comparison) numbers are different (even for bilinear) and the results are often times conflicting, i.e. 2016 Klatz is a lot worse than 2014 flexISP in `demosaicnet` but the reverse is true in Klatz's paper
+    + keep track of a table, report psnr of methods in each paper, -> wholistic view
++ (test dataset) for now, given `S` stacked (noise-less) / scene, multiplex to `2F` bucket images which serve as groudtruth images.
+These images are then downsampled (according to bayer pattern) and different demosaicing methods are tested.
+However, this might not capture the realistic noise characteristic of the camera, since the low-res image is a spatial downsampling of a _noiseless_ grounth truth image.
+Could we do better than this?

 ## Learning